SRD-Archive/srd-archive/Mini Cairn/Mini Cairn.md

 HP.
 The club does 1d10 damage and the Warden rolls a 4.
 They subtract 1 to account for Bea's leather armor, leaving Bea with 2 HP remaining.*

-**Multiple Attackers**

-If multiple attackers target the same foe, roll all damage dice and keep the single highest result.

 **Attack Modifiers**

 If fighting from a position of weakness (such as through cover or with